okas832/CS374_GP/dp6/DP6 Report.md

 * Which part of the UI did you directly contribute to?

-   * I contributed on ‘My Quest’ tab on the webpage.
+   * I contributed on ‘My Quest’ tab on the web page.

 * What were some of the difficulties you faced?

    * The most difficult part was database unification part.
 ‘My Quest’ tab shows quest added from ‘Find Guide & Quest’ tab, which is implemented by Hajun Kim.
-Therefore, we need to discuss what data scheme do we need , and need to let other person know if database scheme should be fixed.
+Therefore, we need to discuss what data scheme do we need , and need to let other people know if the database scheme should be fixed.

-   * I begun to implement dynamic part like retrieving data from firebase, or fill in the table using retrieved data before finishing my design.
-Therefore, it makes lots of difficulties on changing overall design, even if I came up with a  better design.
+   * I have begun to implement dynamic part like retrieving data from firebase, or fill in the table using retrieved data before finishing my design.
+Therefore, it makes lots of difficulties in changing overall design, even if I came up with a  better design.

 * List one useful implementation skill you learned while working on DP5 and DP6.

    * I learned what kind of difficulties we stumble upon while communicating with others.
-Implementation of DP5 and DP6  was not very difficult compare to PR3.
-However, we need to keep discussing about data scheme or webpage transition with collegue.
+Implementation of DP5 and DP6  was not very difficult comparing to PR3.
+However, we need to keep discussing about the data scheme or the webpage transition to college.
 I cannot change my data even if the modifications are needed, and explain the meanings of variables on the database.